eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 A curious feature of Doom's combat is that most monsters are just not particularly difficult to kill without taking much damage, especially for experienced players.
 If you want an especially challenging encounter, you have to resort to some mild trickery.
 Ambushing the player is a classic move, though you'll have to be clever nowadays, since everyone has seen monsters appear when they grab a key.
 Opening monster closets back the way the player came is certainly surprising, and can give the feel that somehow reinforcements appeared from nowhere.
 You can also force the player to fight in very close quarters, have monsters appear on both sides of them, or cut off their escape route.
 A few imps are much more dangerous in a cramped, dark room than in an open arena.

 Spawning monsters is also an option.
 Typically that's done by having a big closed-off room somewhere, filling it with monsters, and putting some "monster cross" lines that teleport to various places.
 Add a teeny tiny channel to connect that room to the rest of the level, so the monsters can hear the player.
-When they do, they'll wake up, start milling around, and bumble over the teleport lines.
+When they do, they'll wake up, try to move towards the player, and bumble over the teleport lines.
 (You can also literally spawn monsters with ZDoom's scripting, but I don't like to do that, since it means the "monsters remaining" count in the alt HUD is inaccurate.)

 What?
 I never explained sound?
 There's not much to it, really; if a monster hears the player use a weapon, it'll wake up and start looking for the player.
-Sound travels between sectors freely, but _does not_ pass through closed doors, which is why firing a shot on most maps doesn't immediately wake up the whole world.
+Sound travels between sectors freely, but _does not_ pass through zero-height sectors like closed doors, which is why firing a shot on most maps doesn't immediately wake up the whole world.
 That's also why there are some teeny tunnels sprinkled throughout the stock maps — there's one in MAP01 of Doom II, to let sound reach the secret room with the imps in it, so they'll hear you and open the door to come out.
 You can fine-tune how sound spreads by marking lines as "blocks sound", though keep in mind sound only stops after passing _two_ such lines.

 Okay, so, how much health?
 It's up to you!
-I'm not sure there's even such a thing as _too_ much health; the player can only take so many hits from the stronger monsters anyway, and extra medikits don't help once you're dead.
+Maybe there's not even such a thing as too much health; the player can only take so many hits from the stronger monsters anyway, and extra medikits don't help once you're dead.
 Doom II's MAP21: Nirvana starts you out in a room with 20 medikits, every one that exists in the level.
 And that's a map that consists mainly of imps and shotgun guys.

 Feel free to be liberal with health and armor bonuses, especially.
-I love those.
-Everyone loves those.
+Everyone loves picking up a string of 20 items.

 ## Back to the map progression